neard/neard.github.io/src/_pages/doc/faq.md

 You will need to restart your computer.<br />
 If you've got more information about this error, please [post an issue]({{ var_repo_url }}/issues/new){:target="_blank"}.

+## Ruby : MSYS2 could not be found

+Since Ruby 2.4, RubyInstaller is [based on MSYS2 toolchain](https://github.com/oneclick/rubyinstaller2#rubyinstaller2).
+If you want to compile C based ruby gems, you will have to download and install all necessary MSYS2 build tools by typing the command `ridk install` using by the [official installer](https://github.com/oneclick/rubyinstaller2#using-the-installer-on-a-target-system).